princessjenn/eCommerce-backEnd/README.md

 ## Description

 Repository Link:

 (https://github.com/princessjenn/eCommerce-backEnd.git)

 Demo Walkthrough Video Link:

 (https://drive.google.com/file/d/1woUtnGcPe3NtoWHof0WC984tjiG0tO7q/view?usp=sharing)

-My challenge is to build the back end for an e-commerce site.
+My challenge was to build the back end for an e-commerce site.
 I took a working Express.js API and configured it to use Sequelize, and to interact with a MySQL database.

 ## Table of Contents